telvarost/ClientsideEssentials-StationAPI/README.md

 ## Graphical Additions

+- Ability to change FPS limit in options
 - Ability to change FOV in options
   - Added LCtrl to zoom in on things quickly
 - Ability to change cloud height in options